Irish diaspora: Australia

 2,087,800 Australians, 10.4% of the population, self-reported some Irish ancestry in the 2011 census, second only to English and Australian.

 The Australian government estimates the total figure may be around 7 million (30%).

 In the 2006 census 50,255 Australian residents declared they were born in the Republic of Ireland and a further 21,291 declared to have been born in Northern Ireland.
-This gives Australia the third largest Irish-born population outside of Ireland (after Britain and America).
+This gives Australia the third largest Irish-born population outside Ireland (after Britain and America).

 Between the 1790s and 1920s, approximately 400,000 Irish settlers – both voluntary and forced – are thought to have arrived in Australia.
 They first came over in large numbers as convicts, with around 50,000 transported between 1791 and 1867.
 Even larger numbers of free settlers came during the 19th century due to famine, the Donegal Relief Fund, the discovery of gold in Victoria and New South Wales, and the increasing "pull" of a pre-existing Irish community.
 By 1871, Irish immigrants accounted for one quarter of Australia's overseas-born population.

 Irish Catholic immigrants – who made up about 75% of the total Irish population – were largely responsible for the establishment of a separate Catholic school system.
 About 20% of Australian children attend Catholic schools as of 2017.

 It has also been argued that the Irish language was the source of a significant number of words in Australian English.

 South Africa

-Irish communities can be found in Cape Town, Port Elizabeth, Kimberley, and Johannesburg, with smaller communities in Pretoria, Barberton, Durban and East London.
+Though they've never formed a substantial population, some Irish communities can be found in Cape Town, Port Elizabeth, Kimberley, and Johannesburg, with smaller communities in Pretoria, Barberton, Durban, and East London.
 A third of the Cape's governors were Irish, as were many of the judges and politicians.
 Both the Cape Colony and the Colony of Natal had Irish prime ministers: Sir Thomas Upington, "The Afrikaner from Cork"; and Sir Albert Hime, from Kilcoole in County Wicklow.
 Irish Cape Governors included Lord Macartney, Lord Caledon and Sir John Francis Cradock.